-There is the option to work on riding gymkhana (speed events) after the basics are done.
+There is the OPTION to work on riding gymkhana (speed events) AFTER the basics are done, if desired.
 My students learn not only how to ride the horse but also how to care for it, how to tack, body language, and ground work.

 I’ve been personally riding for almost 17 years.
 I’ve taken my own lessons from about 5 different trainers to gather the most information I can.
-I also currently work for a professional trainer.
+I also have worked for a professional horse trainer for a few years as an assistant.
 I have taught lessons for the last 6 years and have been training the horses themselves for those 6 years as well.
 I compete in gymkhanas currently.
 And have previously competed in cow horse shows as well.

 My current age restriction is simply 5 years and older.
 I take on all ages of riders otherwise with any or no experience.

 I really enjoy sparking a passion in new riders.
 Seeing the student happy and smiling and enjoying the horses is a big deal for me.
 Horses are a wonderful outlet not only for simple enjoyment but stress relief, therapy etc. helping others is something I really enjoy.